tputti2/Data-Visualization/part4/README.md

 There are certain things that we tried but could not implement like increasing the font of a particular number while keeping the rest of the text small.

-The idea behind this was discussed by Pallavi and Triveni.
-Writeup is contributed by Pallavi and infographic by Triveni.